znuznu/groolkit/README.md

 ## __Documentation__

-See the full documentation, with examples [here](https://znuznu.github.io/groolkit/).
+See the full documentation with examples [here](https://znuznu.github.io/groolkit/).